 Now to answer all the inevitable critics who will tell me that I shouldn’t be promoting the idea of working for free or really low pay.
 Here’s a reality check.
 Sometimes early in your career you have to.
 I know from a personal perspective I would not gained half the experience I did without working on ‘passion’ projects.
 Be it other peoples, or mine.
 I did of course have another job, followed eventually by corporate and industrial work.
 But nobody was forcing me to make these projects.
 I did them on my own volition because I wanted to see them get made.
 Looking back, yes, many of them were pretty crappy, but that’s not really the point.

 I may also get told that somebody early in their career should find work on ‘real’ productions.
 That’s fine, but it’s also only one viewpoint.
 For the record many of my peers throughout that period in my life have gone on to DP ‘proper’ feature films, as well as doing major stunt work on some of the biggest films around today.
-One of them even went on to become a B-movie star in his own right.
+One of them even went on to become a major B-movie star in his own right.
 And the seeds for those careers lies well and truly with the experiences they gained through those very early days.